MGI-tech-bioinformatics/stLFR_v1/README.md

 11. bwa; 12. fqcheck; 13. gnuplot-5.2.2; 14. picard; 15.samtools-1.3.

-Furthermore, you need to download the following database to the specified directory:
+Furthermore, you need to download the following database to the specific directory:

 1. hg19.fa (stLFR_v1/db/hg19);